LearnApplyBuildScale/Emergency_Services/README.md

 The GeoPackage file contains detailed layers for fire and police services, highlighting accessibility within urban environments.
 Additionally, a complementary CSV file provides tabular data for further analysis and insights.
 Use QGIS, a powerful open-source GIS software, to explore and visualize this data, aiding in urban planning, resource allocation, and emergency preparedness efforts

+## Download Data

+Click on the green Code button.
+Select Download ZIP.
+Extract the downloaded ZIP file to access all files locally on your computer.

 ## Download and Install QGIS:

 Visit QGIS.org, choose your OS (Windows, macOS, Linux), and follow installation instructions.